 - Finally, molten rock pours out of the surface and lava flows downslope.

 We often find cinder cones surrounding larger volcanoes.
 These types of cinder cone volcanoes are nicknamed ‘parasitic’.
 For example, Mauna Kea in Hawaii has 100+ cinder cones around its flanks.

 Another example of an active cinder cone volcano is Cerro Negro in Nicaragua.
 It’s the youngest in Central America first appearing in 1850.
 Since then, it has erupted 23 times with its latest eruption in 1999.

-Paricutin volcano in Mexico is a cinder cone that suddenly erupted in a corn field.
+Parícutin is a cinder cone volcano in Mexico that suddenly erupted in a cornfield.
 During 9 years of volcanic activity, it left a 420-meter-tall cone without erupting ever again.